A Guide To How Men's Clothes Should Fit

 The jacket must be long enough to cover your bottom and the second button from the bottom should sit just above your belly button.

-When it comes to jeans, avoid boot-cut.
+When it comes to jeans, avoid bootcut.
 Straight-leg or slimmer is the way to go.
-Here are some more tips on the right fit for jeans:
+Here’s some more tips on the right fit for jeans:

 For additional style tips, go to How Clothes Should Fit.